They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 Several types of fungi can cause illness.According to the United States, these fungi are harmless to most people, but can cause serious infections among people with weakened immunity.
 Centers for Disease Control and Prevention (CDC).

-Black fungi generally affect the sinuses or lungs after a person inhales fungal spores in the air, and can also affect the skin after surface damage such as cuts and burns.
+Black fungi generally affect the sinuses or lungs after a person inhales fungal spores in the air.
+It can also affect the skin after surface damage such as cuts and burns.
 Symptoms depend on where the fungus grows in the body, but include swelling of the face, fever, skin ulcers, and black lesions in the mouth.

-The Indian Ministry of Health states that the disease “begins to manifest as a skin infection in the air pockets on the forehead, nose, behind the cheekbones, between the eyes and teeth.”
+The Indian Ministry of Health said the disease “begins to manifest as a skin infection in the air pockets on the forehead, nose, behind the cheekbones and between the eyes and teeth.”
 In a statement on May 14th..
-“It then spreads to the eyes and lungs and can spread to the brain.
-It causes darkening and discoloration of the nose, blurred vision and diplopia, chest pain, dyspnea, and hemoptysis.”
+“It can then spread to the eyes and lungs and to the brain.
+It can lead to darkening and discoloration of the nose, blurred vision and diplopia, chest pain, dyspnea, and hemoptysis.”

 “One way mucormycosis progresses is to invade blood vessels,” said Dr. Hemant Soccer, a consultant and cardiac metabolism expert at Breach Candy Hospital in Mumbai.
-“It jeopardizes circulation to the distal organs and thus produces what is called tissue necrosis or death, which then turns black, hence the name black fungus.”
+“It jeopardizes circulation to the distal organs and thus produces what is called tissue necrosis or death, which then turns black, so it is named the black fungus.”

 In the most severe cases, the infection “enters the brain through blood vessels,” he added, which can lead to poor vision and “gap holes” in the face.
 “Uncontrolled and untreated, mortality rates can be 20% to 50%.”